MicroEJ/docs/PlatformDeveloperGuide/platformMigration.rst

 - Right-click on the ``-configuration`` project and select :guilabel:`Build Module`
-- Import the MicroEJ Platform built into the workspace by following the instructions available at the end of the build logs (see logs example below).
+- Import the Platform built into the workspace by following the instructions available at the end of the build logs (see logs example below).

 .. code-block::